EXPLAINER: Next steps and new details in Idaho killings - Local News 8

 Two other roommates who live in the home were also out that evening, but returned home by 1 a.m., police said.
 They didn’t wake up until later that morning.

 After they woke up, they called friends to come to the house because they believed one of the victims found on the second floor had passed out and wasn’t waking up.
-At 11:58 a.m., someone inside the home called 911, using a roommate’s cellphone.
+At 11:58 a.m., someone inside the home called 911.
 Multiple people talked with the dispatcher before police arrived.

 Police found two of the victims on the second floor of the three-story home, and two on the third floor.
 A dog was also at the home, unharmed.

 Autopsies showed the four were all likely asleep when they were attacked, some had defensive wounds and each was stabbed multiple times.
-There was no sign of sexual assault, police said.
+There was no sign of sexual assault.

 WHAT WAS THE RESPONSE FROM THE COMMUNITY?

-The killings left the close-knit community of Moscow frightened, and nearly half of the University of Idaho students temporarily switched to remote learning and left the scenic campus for the perceived safety of their hometowns.
+The killings left the close-knit community of Moscow frightened, and nearly half of University of Idaho students temporarily switched to remote learning and left the scenic campus for their hometowns.

-Meanwhile, the university increased security staff on campus, boosted mental health supports for students, reminded students about available self-defense classes and helped distribute personal safety alarm devices.
+Meanwhile, the university increased security staff on campus, boosted mental health support for students, reminded students about available self-defense classes and helped distribute personal safety alarm devices.

 WHAT HAPPENS NEXT?

-Once Kohberger arrives in Idaho, he will appear in Latah County Magistrate Court to hear the charges against him — four counts of first-degree murder and one count of burglary.
-He won't get a chance to enter a plea until a later court date.
+Now that Kohberger is in Idaho, he will appear in Latah County Magistrate Court to hear the charges against him — four counts of first-degree murder and one count of burglary.
+Idaho court officials have not said exactly when that first appearance will be scheduled, but it could occur Thursday.
+Kohberger won’t have an opportunity to enter a plea until a later date.

-Documents filed in the criminal case have been sealed so far as required under Idaho's public record law.
-Those documents are expected to be unsealed once Kohberger arrives in court, potentially providing a basic outline of Latah County Prosecutor Bill Thompson's case.
+Documents filed in the criminal case have been sealed so far as required under Idaho’s public record law.
+Those documents are expected to be unsealed once Kohberger arrives in court if not sooner, potentially providing a basic outline of Latah County Prosecutor Bill Thompson’s case.

 Neither Thompson, the investigators nor Kohberger’s defense attorney will be able to talk about the case, however.
 That’s because Latah County Magistrate Judge Megan Marshall on Tuesday issued a gag order.

 The order prohibits any of the parties in the case from talking about anything “reasonably likely to interfere with a fair trial.”
-That includes details about any evidence, the existence of any confessions or other statements given by the defendant, or the merits of the case, Marshall wrote in the order.
+That includes details about any evidence, the existence of any confessions or other statements given by the defendant, or the merits of the case.